Introduction

 Processor Specific Packages

 CachyOS, compiles packages specifically for each of the microprocessor architecture feature levels, x86-64-v3, x86-64-v4, defined collaboratively by AMD, Intel, Red Hat, and SUSE.
 Each of these levels is successively more recent with improvements in and added features compared to the previous level.
-The processor level can be determined as shown in the following listing.
+The processor level can be determined from the last few lines of output of the command:

 ❯ sudo /lib64/ld-linux-x86-64.so.2 --help